Hot Spots on Dogs – Causes, Symptoms & Prevention

 3. Natural Remedies:

 Some dog owners prefer to use natural remedies to treat hot spots.
-These may include using shampoos with aloe vera gel and an assortment of carefully selected herbs such as nettle, horsetail, and calendula.
+These may include using shampoos rich in vitamins, rosemary, aloe vera and an assortment of carefully selected herbs such as nettle, horsetail, and calendula.
 Please note that there are many herbs that should never be applied to a dog with open sores such as Burdock.
-You can also use Elizabethan or e-collar to prevent excessive scratching for some time, but this often is a temporary fix and does not address the cause.

 4. Seeking Veterinary Help: